victorkimanthi/yolo/explanation.md

  #IP3 EXPLANATION

 The provided playbook configures an e-commerce website on a target VM (ecommerceserver) using Ansible.

 ##Order of Execution:

-The playbook begins with the name "Configuring ecommerce website on vm" and targets the ecommerceserver host.
+1.The playbook begins with the name "Configuring ecommerce website on vm" and targets the ecommerceserver host.
-The playbook runs with elevated privileges (become: true) to handle tasks that require root/sudo access.
+2.The playbook runs with elevated privileges (become: true) to handle tasks that require root/sudo access.
 Variables (repository_url and vm_clone_path) are defined for use throughout the playbook.
 The tasks outside the roles section are executed first, followed by the roles.
 Tasks Outside Roles:

-Create directory: This task uses the file module to create a directory at the specified vm_clone_path.
+3.Create directory: This task uses the file module to create a directory at the specified vm_clone_path.
 It ensures that the directory exists with the given permissions (mode: 0755) to clone the repository.

-Clone the GitHub repository: The git module is used to clone the e-commerce website's repository from the repository_url to the vm_clone_path.
+4.Clone the GitHub repository: The git module is used to clone the e-commerce website's repository from the repository_url to the vm_clone_path.
 This sets up the project's codebase for further processing.

-Update apt package index: The apt module updates the package index on the target VM to ensure the package information is up to date.
+5.Update apt package index: The apt module updates the package index on the target VM to ensure the package information is up to date.

-Install required packages for Docker: This task uses the apt module to install Docker (docker.io) on the target VM.
+6.Install required packages for Docker: This task uses the apt module to install Docker (docker.io) on the target VM.

-Install Docker Compose: The apt module is used again to install Docker Compose on the VM.
+7.Install Docker Compose: The apt module is used again to install Docker Compose on the VM.
 Docker Compose is required to manage multi-container Docker applications.

-Start and enable Docker service: The service module ensures that the Docker service is started and enabled, ensuring Docker is ready to run containers.
+8.Start and enable Docker service: The service module ensures that the Docker service is started and enabled, ensuring Docker is ready to run containers.

-##Roles:
+9.Roles:

 The roles are defined under the roles section and include client_container and server_container.

-###Role client_container:
+9.1 Role client_container:

 name: The name of the task.
 In this case, it is "Build frontend container image" for clarity.